GabPed/Marvel_PWM/README.md

 # Marvel_PWM

-A full-stack web app for browsing the Marvel universe, built for the "Progettazione Web e Mobile" university course.
+A full-stack web app for browsing the Marvel universe, built for the "Web and Mobile Application" university course.

 **Live demo:** [marvel-pwm.vercel.app](https://marvel-pwm.vercel.app)